 Cripps Pink apples grow best in warm climates. they are one of the varieties that take the longest time between when they bloom and when they are harvested.
 Because they have a long growing season, they need at least 200 days of warm weather.
-They’re very difficult to grow in areas with spring frost or short summers.
+They’re challenging to grow in areas with spring frost or short summers.

 How to Grow Cripps Pink Apples

 These trees are not the easiest to grow.
-They are prone to several diseases including apple scab and fire blight.
-These diseases are difficult to treat but can be warded away with preventative measures including fungicides, careful pruning, and planting the tree in a proper location.
+They are prone to several diseases, including apple scab and fire blight.
+These diseases are difficult to treat but can be warded away with preventative measures, including fungicides, careful pruning, and planting the tree in a proper location.

 Cripps Pink trees should be planted in full sun and well-draining soil.
 The tree is most fruitful if planted near to another cross-pollinator such as a crabapple tree or another apple variety.

 This type of tree takes about 3-5 years to reach full size and bear fruit.
 A mature Pink Lady tree is usually 12-15 feet tall.
 Prune the trees when young and then one to three times a year as it grows.
 It is suggested that growers remove the top leaves from the tree once the fruits are beginning to ripen so that the sunlight will give the fruits their trademark pink color.

 Fun Facts About Pink Lady Apples